-Long-lasting blades.
-Features five coated blades, which are perfectly balanced to glide over skin.
-There is also an added ribbon of moisture to help the razor shave each area easily.
+Features five long-lasting coated blades perfectly balanced to glide over skin.
+There's also an added ribbon of moisture to help the razor shave each area easily.
 Compatible with any Venus blades.
 Pivot head makes it easy to glide over knees and behind ankles.

 A pricey option for a razor.
 Harder to shave smaller areas due to the bigger head size.

-Pack of 3 razors features 4 flexible blades, soothing moisture strips enriched with shea butter, and scented handles with rubber grips.
+Pack of three razors with four flexible blades, soothing moisture strips enriched with shea butter, and scented handles with rubber grips.
 Razors glide across skin easily.
 Bonus points for vibrant, fun colors.
 Lasts longer than most disposable razors.

 Some say they rust easily.
 Easy to cut yourself with these if you're not used to the shape of the razor head.

-5 blades individually adjust to every curve of the body.
-Water-activated MoistureGlide serum to help the razor glide along with ease.
+Five blades individually adjust to every curve of the body.
+Water-activated MoistureGlide serum helps the razor glide along with ease.
 Any Venus cartridge fits with any Venus handle.
-Comfortable grip handles and pivoting heads that contour to curves.
-Help legs feel smooth after use.
+Comfortable grip handles and pivoting heads contour to curves.
+Legs feel smooth after use.
 Comes with two razor blade refills.

 Pricier than other options, and blades are extremely sharp so care and a light touch are required during use.

 Equipped with four ultra-thin blades for a close shave and long-lasting smoothness.
 Lined with conditioning strips formulated with aloe and vitamin E to minimize irritation and razor burn.
 Razor is ergonomically contoured and is easy to maneuver with its pivot head.

 Some consumers feel the blades dull quickly, especially when compared to disposable razors.